foxx3r/api_with_sequelize/README.md

 # api_with_sequelize
-I'm create an API with Sequelize and SQLite.
+I created an API with Sequelize and SQLite.

 To run the script, type: